 - You must be the only Drift account connected to your Salesforce instance

-Head to Settings > App Settings > Integrations > Salesforce, or, click here.
+Head to Settings > Integrations > Salesforce, or, click here.
 You'll be prompted to sign in with your Salesforce credentials.

 In this example, we got the error message referencing Contact.LeadSource.
-This means that you haven't granted Drift access to the Object Contact or the Lead Source field for contacts.
-There are a few objects that we need access to; some other examples would be the Account.Name or Opportunity.AccountName.
+This means that you haven't granted Drift access to the Lead Source field on the Contact object.

 Sync Settings and Configuration